 TPRS has modeled a way to generate communication around a story.
 Over the years I have appreciated the “circling” that happens as a story is created, i.e. “Is there a girl or a boy?”, “Oh, a boy.
 What is his name, Patrick or Julius?”
 “Ok, Julius.
 What is he like, serious or funny?”
 In this way the teacher develops a story with the class.
 I enjoyed teaching like that, but recently I have adopted authentic stories and put aside TPRS.
 As much as I loved them, after years of teaching stories written intentionally for language learners I was bored.

 When using stories, I create the communicative context through a version of Movie Talk, a TPRS technique that employs circling while playing a video without sound.
 Lisa Shepard spells this technique out on her blog Madame’s Musings and thanks to her I had a eureka moment.
 She has some excellent resources with children’s cartoons that I have added to my curriculum.
-Then, I read online about how some teachers do the same technique with pictures instead of video and have called it Picture Talk.
+Then, I read online about how some teachers do the same technique with pictures instead of video.
 Soon I was taking short cartoons and picture books and doing screenshots of what was happening in the story and introducing vocabulary by talking about the pictures, circling as I asked students to predict what the story would be about.

 In the unit I am currently developing on “What do young people do in summer?”
 I am going to use a video from the television show Les Sisters.
 The episode is about the younger sister wanting to do everything the older sister does, but I am not going to ask questions about the themes that are presented in the show.
 Instead I am going to use the show’s setting by having students comment on what is happening when the girls go to a pool.
 The input they will receive will be the vocabulary I want to include about how students feel about their summer plans.